NyproTheGeek/Astro/README.md

 Astro looks dynamic, but moves statically.

-I'm currently answering questions about the language [here](http://www.nairaland.com/3557200/astro-programming-language-0.2-made).
+We are currently answering questions about the language [here](http://www.nairaland.com/3557200/astro-programming-language-0.2-made).